Jack O'Neill: surfer who invented the modern wetsuit dies at 94

-Jack O'Neill, a Northern California surfing icon who invented the modern wetsuit, ultimately propelling the sport into a worldwide phenomenon, has died aged 94.
+Jack O'Neill, a Northern California surfing icon who invented the modern wetsuit, ultimately propelling the sport into a worldwide phenomenon, has died at 94.

-The eye-patch wearing ocean lover died peacefully, surrounded by family in his oceanfront home of more than 50 years, waves lapping at his deck.
-He began wearing a black eye patch after his surfboard hit his left eye while surfing.
+O'Neill died of natural causes Friday at his Santa Cruz, California, home, his family said in a statement, with the ocean lapping at the decking of his waterfront residence.

-O'Neill's died of natural causes Friday at his Santa Cruz, California home, his family said in a statement, with the ocean lapping at the decking of his waterfront home.
+The ocean lover died peacefully, surrounded by family.
+He began wearing his distinctive black eye patch after his board accidentally hit him in the eye while surfing.

 O'Neill moved with his wife to San Francisco's Ocean Beach neighborhood in the early 1950s.
 Because he wanted to spend longer in the water in the frigid Northern California ocean, he began experimenting with various materials until he invented the first neoprene wetsuit.